 Financial Aid Office

-The Financial Aid Office provides financial assistance in the form of grants, scholarships, loans, and Work-Study employment.
-To apply, undergraduates and graduate students are required to file the Free Application for Federal Student Aid (FAFSA), available at http://www.fafsa.ed.gov.
+The Financial Aid and Scholarships Office provides financial assistance in the form of grants, scholarships, loans, and work-study employment.
+To apply, undergraduates and graduate students are required to annually file the Free Application for Federal Student Aid (FAFSA), available at http://www.fafsa.gov or the California Dream Act Application at http://dream.csac.ca.gov.

-The priority-filing period is January 1 to March 2 each year; however, students are encouraged to apply even if the deadline has passed.
+The priority-filing deadline is March 2 each year; however, students are encouraged to apply even if the deadline has passed.
 Although state and university funding may be depleted, Federal Pell Grants and Direct Loans are available throughout the year for eligible applicants.

-UC Davis uses the University of California Education Finance Policy to determine financial aid awards for undergraduates.
+UC Davis uses the University of California Education Financing Model to determine financial aid awards for undergraduates.
 The policy looks at four factors to choose the type and amount of aid for each student:

 Undergraduates with outstanding academic records are encouraged to apply for scholarships.
 For information about scholarship application process, see Undergraduate Scholarships and Awards.